oak-network/docs/docs/guides/platform-sdk.md

 # Platform SDK

-The Oak Network Platform SDK provides tools and libraries for integrating crowdfunding capabilities into your platform.
+> **Note**: The Oak Network Platform SDK is currently under development and not yet available.
+This documentation outlines the planned SDK features and will be updated when the SDK is released.

 ## Overview

-The Platform SDK simplifies the integration process by providing:
+The Platform SDK will provide tools and libraries for integrating crowdfunding capabilities into your platform, simplifying the integration process by providing:

 - Pre-built components and hooks
 - TypeScript definitions
 - Error handling utilities
 - Testing helpers

+## Current Status

+The SDK is planned for future release.
+For now, please use our [Smart Contract Integration Guide](/docs/guides/create-campaign) for direct contract integration.

+## Planned Features

-## Installation
+### Installation

 ```bash
 npm install @oaknetwork/platform-sdk